fmerg/pymerkle/docs/target/source/api.rst

 ---------

-Given any intermediate state, an inclusion proof is a path of hashes proving that a certain entry has been appended at some previous moment and that the tree has not been afterwards tampered.
-Below the inclusion proof for the entry stored by the 3-rd leaf against the state corresponding to the first 5 leaves:
+Given any intermediate state, an inclusion proof is a path of hashes proving that a certain data entry has been appended at some previous moment and that the tree has not been afterwards tampered.
+Below the inclusion proof for the 3-rd entry against the state corresponding to the first 5 leaves:

 .. code-block:: python

-   >>> proof = tree.prove_inclusion(3, 5)
+   proof = tree.prove_inclusion(3, 5)

 The second argument is optional and defaults to the current tree size.
 Verification